1monalisa1/06-PyViz/README.md

 * *When completing the dashboard, I had thought the goal had been to recreate the Dashboard as closely as possible to the one on the original ReadMe file.
 I have elected to make the following adjustments regarding formatting:*
 * Rebuilt the following 3 charts using hvplot (previously Pandas plot function):
-  * Housing Units in San Francisco from 2010 to 2016
+  * "Housing Units in San Francisco from 2010 to 2016"
-  * Average Rent in San Francisco
+  * "Average Rent in San Francisco"
-  * Average Sale Price per Square Foot in San Francisco
+  * "Average Sale Price per Square Foot in San Francisco"
 * Made adjustments within each chart's code to better fit the dashboard's space.
 * Capitalized the "N" in neighborhood to improve the aesthetics of the following chart:
-  * Average Prices by Neighborhood
+  * "Average Prices by Neighborhood"
 * The .mov file was too large to display on the project's ReadMe, so I installed the ffmpeg package using Homebrew to convert it to a gif.
  * Please see the gif/movie demonstration below: